io-tl/degu-lib/README.md

 # degu-lib
-stealth userland kit that doesn't use sys_clone/sys_execve call
+DEGU is a stealth userland kit that doesn't use sys_clone/sys_execve call to run.

 This software is an userland rootkit that can't be easily spotted by volatility and conventionnal anti rootkit tools.

-Actually it works only on 3.17+ linux kernel to keep real in-memory execution with memfd and execveat.
+Actually it works on 3.17+ linux kernel to keep real in-memory execution with memfd and execveat, for lower kernels it fallback with tmpfs and fexecve.

+It's an "autorelocatable" executable library (see p2s/pie2so.c for magical trick), and use signal to get execution inside parasited process without a fork, a thread or function hooking.

+It can bypass netfilter settings for unidirectionnal command, and use ed25519 library to sign messages from client and exchange keys for AES session.

 ### BUILD DEBUG:
 ```
+git submodule update --init
 make clean && make
 ```
 debug mode activate log in /tmp/debug file

 ### BUILD PROD:
 ```
+git submodule update --init
 make clean && PROD=yes make
 ```
 ### USAGE: